Dayton shooter described as 'funny' with 'a kind smile' in family-written obit

 Brian Koch, the funeral home's owner, said the obituaries were written by the siblings' family.

-"Our policy is we serve grieving families and carry out their wishes," Koch told NBC News on Wednesday.
+"Our policy is we serve grieving families and carry out their wishes," Koch told NBC News on Wednesday morning.
 "Of course, we stand with our communities at this time of need."

 Asked if he considered not running Connor Betts' obit, or if he's faced any community backlash, Koch repeated: “Our focus is to always serve the grieving and carry out their wishes."